kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 In this workflow, the TLS traffic will be matched against the `SNI attribute` of the request and terminated on the `Gateway`.

-This workflow CAN be supported on Extended support level and should be exposed with the feature `SupportTLSRouteTermination`.
+This use case is Extended for TLSRoute, and so MAY be supported, with the featurename `TLSRouteTermination`.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1